Withers - Usher

 Withers - Usher is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Withers - Usher is around 5,496 as of February 2026.
-This reflects an increase from the 2021 Census figure of 5,119 people, indicating a growth of 377 individuals (7.4%).
-This change is inferred from the estimated resident population of 5,462 in June 2024 and an additional 46 validated new addresses since the Census date.
-The population density stands at 668 persons per square kilometer, providing significant space per person.
-Withers - Usher's growth rate of 7.4% since the census is within 2.5 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 54.8% of overall population gains during recent periods, driving primary growth in the area.
+Based on AreaSearch's analysis, Withers - Usher's population is around 5,496 as of Feb 2026.
+This reflects an increase of 377 people (7.4%) since the 2021 Census, which reported a population of 5,119 people.
+The change is inferred from the estimated resident population of 5,462 from the ABS as of June 2024 and an additional 46 validated new addresses since the Census date.
+This population level equates to a density ratio of 668 persons per square kilometer, providing significant space per person and potential room for further development.
+Withers - Usher's 7.4% growth since the census positions it within 2.5 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 54.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and employs growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) for areas not covered.
-Anticipating future population dynamics, an above median growth is projected for locations outside capital cities.
-By 2041, Withers - Usher is expected to expand by 1,148 persons, reflecting a total increase of 20.3% over the 17 years based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above-median population growth for locations outside of capital cities is projected, with the area expected to expand by 1,148 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 20.3% in total over the 17 years.

 Frequently Asked Questions - Population